The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

-Hashing is the use of an algorithm that irreversibly converts an input into a unique output of a fixed length.
-The hashing algorithm used by Bitcoin is SHA256, which means the output – also known as a hash, or digest – is 256 binary digits (i.e. zeros and ones).
+Hashing uses an algorithm that irreversibly converts an input into a unique output of a fixed length.
+Bitcoin’s hashing algorithm is SHA256, which means the output – also known as a hash or digest – has 256 binary digits (i.e., zeros and ones).

 You can think of hashing as a mathematical technique by which you can convert an input value into an output value very quickly.
-However, when given an output value, it is practically impossible to figure out the input value that was used to get the corresponding result.
+However, when given an output value, it’s practically impossible to figure out the input value used to get the corresponding result.

-One way to conceptualize this is metaphorically, with the input being flour, sugar, eggs, etc. and the output being a cake.
+One way to conceptualize this is by making a cake.
+The input is flour, sugar, eggs, etc., and the output is the finished cake.
 The algorithm is the oven that turns the raw ingredients into the finished product.
 Once you have the cake, it’s impossible to turn it back into the raw ingredients.
 It’s also impossible to determine exactly what the raw ingredients were and how much of each was used.

-As mentioned above, the type of encryption employed by Bitcoin is known as asymmetric encryption – a type of encryption that utilizes what are known as public and private keys.
+As mentioned above, the type of encryption employed by Bitcoin is known as asymmetric encryption – a form of encryption that utilizes what are known as public and private keys.

-The way this works is that each person has a public and private key that correspond with one another.
-While both the public and private key can be used to encrypt a message, in order to decrypt it, the other must be used.
-In other words, if you encrypt with a public key, it must be decrypted with a private key, and vice versa.
+Asymmetric encryption works because each person has a public and private key that correspond with one another.
+While you can use the public and private keys separately to encrypt a message, to decrypt it, you need both.
+In other words, if you encrypt with a public key, it must be decrypted with a private key and vice versa.

 With Bitcoin, the aim isn’t to send a private message – remember, the ledger is public.
-Nevertheless, asymmetric encryption still serves the purpose of ensuring that the message was actually sent by the person you think it is, and that it hasn’t been tampered with.
+Nevertheless, asymmetric encryption still ensures that the message was actually sent by the person you think it is and that it hasn’t been tampered with.

 So let’s say Alice wants to send Bob one Bitcoin.
-In order to do so she broadcasts two things to the network:
+To do so, she broadcasts two things to the network:

 - A message (containing the details of the transaction).
 The transaction is unencrypted and contains the link to previous transactions.
-It also contains input and output values which helps in determining whether there are enough funds for the transaction to be considered valid.
+It also contains input and output values, which help determine whether there are enough funds for the transaction to be considered valid.